Fat distributions with Reeb directions need not be complex contact: Introduction

 \section{Introduction}

-Fat $4$-distributions in dimension $6$ represent a relevant class of distributions from several points of view.
-Not only they have been shown to possess outstanding local analytic properties \cite{Bhow2024, BhDa} but they are also intimately related to the Theory of complex contact structures in dimension $3$, representing a real counterpart of that Geometry \cite{CE2003}.
+Fat distributions in dimension $6$ constitute a relevant class of geometric structures with much recent activity for different reasons.
+On one hand, they are closely related to complex contact $3$-manifolds, representing the real counterpart of that geometry \cite{CE2003}.
+On the other hand, they possess outstanding local properties that allow to establish local $h$-principle results for their horizontal submanifolds \cite{Bhow2024, BhowThesis, BhDa}.

-Every complex contact $3$-manifold, when regarded as a real manifold, gives rise to a fat $(4,6)$-distribution that possesses two distinguished transverse directions called \textit{Reeb} directions \cite{Bhow2024}.
-Nonetheless, it was an open question whether the converse holds; i.e. whether fatness together with the existence of Reeb directions characterise all along complex contact structures.
-No example of a fat $(4,6)$-distribution with Reeb directions was known to not carry an underlying complex contact structure, not even at the level of germs (see Question \ref{question} below).
+Every complex contact $3$-manifold defines a fat $(4,6)$ real distribution equipped with two transverse directions called \textit{Reeb directions}.
+It was an open question whether the converse holds; i.e. whether every real fat $(4,6)$-distribution with two Reeb directions is induced by a complex contact structure.
+This question, which we answer in this work, was open even at the local level; i.e. no counterexample was known even for germs of distributions (see Question \ref{question}).

-The work \cite{Bhow2024} of A. Bhowmick showed that, in addition, fat $(4,6)$-distributions with Reeb directions represent a relevant subclass of distributions with independent interest from an analytic viewpoint.
-He showed that these structures possess remarkable local properties, proving a local $h-$principle for horizontal maps, as well as the existence of germs of horizontal surfaces into such distributions.
+The work \cite{Bhow2024} of A. Bhowmick showed that, in addition, fat $(4,6)$-distributions with Reeb directions also represent an outstanding subclass of distributions with remarkable local properties, proving a local $h-$principle for horizontal maps, as well as the existence of germs of horizontal surfaces into such distributions.

-It is worth noting that there are actually limited flexibility results at the level of horizontal submanifolds for other type of distributions beyond the contact-theoretical framework (see \cite{dPT, MdP2021, dPS} and \cite[Ch.
+It is worth noting that there are actually limited flexibility results at the level of horizontal submanifolds for other types of distributions beyond the contact-theoretical framework (see \cite{dPT, MdP2021, dPS} and \cite[Ch.
 22]{EM}).
 Alternatively, the work \cite{BhDa} by A. Bhowmick and M. Datta yields substantial flexibility results for horizontal embeddings in fat $(4,6)$-distributions by different methods but they do not cover the local $h$-principle for horizontal surfaces \cite{Bhow2024}, whose proof strongly relies on the presence of Reeb directions.
-Additionally, rigidity phenomena for horizontal embeddings in some instances of fat $(4,6)$-distributions with Reeb directions have been established by E. Fernández, Á. del Pino and W. Zhou in \cite{FdPZ}.

-All this together highlights the importance of understanding local and global properties of fat $(4,6)$-distributions with Reeb directions as a distinguished class of distributions both from the $h$-principle perspective as well as from the sub-Riemannian viewpoint.
+All this together highlights the importance of understanding local and global properties of fat $(4,6)$-distributions with Reeb directions as a distinguished class of distributions.